Lewoleba

 Lewoleba is a town and also the capital of the Lembata Regency, East Nusa Tenggara province of Indonesia.
-It is located in Nubatukan District on Lembata Island.
+It is located in Nubatukan District on Lembata Island, which comprises seven urban communities (kelurahan) in the north of the district, and eleven rural villages (desa) to the south, that together form that administrative district.

+Communities

+Nubatukan District comprises seven urban communities (kelurahan, primarily the component parts of Lewoleba town) and eleven rural villages (desa), listed below with their areas and their populations as officially estimated for mid 2024, together with their postcodes.

 Transportation

 The town is served by Wonopito Airport.

 Climate

 Lewoleba has a tropical savanna climate (Aw) with long dry season and short wet season.